Bloodshot (film): Casting

 In July 2017, it was reported that Jared Leto was in early negotiations to star in the film as Bloodshot, but in March 2018, it was announced that Vin Diesel would portray the main character.
 By May, additional cast members were announced, with Sam Heughan, Michael Sheen, and Eiza González.
 In June of the same year, Talulah Riley and Alex Hernandez were cast in the film to play Gina and Tibbs, respectively.
-Later, Toby Kebbell and Johannes Haukur Johannesson were both cast in villainous roles, with the former playing Axe.
+Later, Toby Kebbell and Johannes Haukur Johannesson were both cast in villainous roles, with the former playing Ax.
 In August 2018, Lamorne Morris was hired to play Wilfred Wigans.
 In the same month, it was reported that Guy Pearce was in talks to replace Sheen, who had to exit the movie due to scheduling and family conflicts.
 In an interview for Inverse, Shamdasani, the longtime Valiant Comics publisher's CEO and Chief Creative Officer, said that Ken Watanabe would play the Harbinger villain Toyo Harada in a post credit scene, but because of a change of copyright it was not possible to film the cameo.